TeamRizu/outfox-wikijs/user-guide/config/preferences.md

 ### SongBackgrounds

-Show the backround of the song being played.
+Show the background of the song being played.

 Possible values are ``0`` or ``1``.
 0 is ``Off`` and 1 is ``On``.